 HFCs used in solvent cleaning and vapor degreasing applications

 Conventional HFC-based solvent cleaners, such as Vertrel™ Specialty Fluids from Chemours, also seem to be following the path of chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs).
 Luckily, the solvent cleaning and vapor degreasing industries are well equipped with high performing, low GWP alternatives that are not subject to a phasedown or phase-out, including 3M™ Novec™ Engineered Fluids.

-To learn more about the HFC phasedown under the Montreal Protocol, the Kigali Amendment Fact Sheet (PDF, 998 KB) provides a great summary.
+To learn more about the HFC phasedown under the Montreal Protocol, the Kigali Amendment Fact Sheet (PDF, 1.02 MB) provides a great summary.

 ©3M 2017.
 All rights reserved.